Fairytale Forest: The Magic Clock

-Designed as de Magische Klok, it depicts one of Efteling's own fairy tales.
+Designed as De Magische Klok, it depicts one of Efteling's own fairy tales.
 Every quarter of an hour, the magic clock comes to life and its characters tell us the story.
 The six princes are animatronics.

 In 2012, the animatronics were renewed.

 Dwarf Village

 Dwarf Village was originally designed by Anton Pieck with later contributions by Ton van de Ven.
 In 1952, the village consisted of three large toadstools, through which children could walk, with miniature adornments, such as little chairs and dwarf laundry hanging from a wire.
 Later additions included a large inhabited dwarf house in 1972, and a hollow tree with a dwarf playing a clavichord in 1974.
 The village was completed by a toadstool with a writing dwarf and a house with a waterwheel belonging to a dwarf-couple in 1980.
 During the 1980s, the male dwarf received spoken lines.

-In 2017, the three large toadstools were be rebuilt with modern materials.
+In 2017, the three large toadstools were rebuilt with modern materials.